xLeiti/cs2-spawn-balloons/README.md

 🟦 This map is not supported.
 Automatically generated balloon

+Transparent: Rare spawn (currenlty only used for Cache CT-side)

 Definition insta lineup: A lineup that is performed directly from a spawn location.
 Only one movement key (WASD) can be pressed, a sequence of multiple movement keys doesn't count.

 ### Supported maps: